 |image from Chapbook for Jack the Giant Killer|

 (Idea for using this illustration comes from http://www.theepochtimes.com)

-In the 1958 movie, Attack of the Fifty Foot Woman, a giant alien humanoid visits planet Earth in a spherical ship and exposure to the giant humanoid causes a woman to grow into a fifty foot tall giantess
+Attack of the Fifty Foot Woman, was released in May 19, 1958 a giant alien humanoid visits planet Earth in a spherical ship and exposure to the giant humanoid causes a woman to grow into a fifty foot tall giantess

 However in 1963, #5 of the comic book Space Family Robinson came out which had been running since 1962.
 In the story The Mist of Delusion, the Space Family Robinson are lured to a planet's surface believing its their home world because it disguises itself as the planet Earth and crash their ship on the ground.
 The real landscape reveals itself when they land, and it is littered with wrecked spacecrafts, and populated by a civilisation that appear to be based on plant life.
 They befriend a green giant who survived a ship crash and is fighting the inhabitants who are labeled as Troggs.
 It comes to a scene where the green giant feigns injury lying on the ground to gain the attention of the troglodytes on an alien planet while they work out how to get him to their feeding pool so that he can be absorbed, while the character Tim goes inside the Trog's cave and finds to one side a pile of assorted advanced, and ancient scientific gear that they took from wrecked ships of perhaps their previous victims, and Tim discovers an antigravity gun that enables him to defeat the Troggs.

 |Space Family Robinson £5|

 l) Ib Melchior's Swiss Family Robinson in Space"